WyldPhyr/pdu_log/README.md

 -Edit "docs"
 -Merge "HTML Page" into "docs"
--Make "docs" website connect into the API like "HTML Page" does
+-Make "docs" website connect into the Google Sheets API like "HTML Page" does